CKWX: All-news

 In June 2021, Rogers announced that it would rebrand CKWX and its other all-news radio stations under the CityNews brand beginning October 18, 2021.
-The radio station's website is co-branded with CityNews, and includes reporting from Citytv Vancouver's newscasts.
+The radio station's website was co-branded with CityNews, and included reporting from Citytv Vancouver's newscasts.

 In July 2024, CKWX rebranded as “1130 NewsRadio Vancouver.”

+Closure

+On July 7, 2026 Rogers announced that CKWX had shut down as one of six radio station closures in various locations across the country, with the licence being returned to the CRTC.

 Shortwave CKFX

 For listeners in remote areas of British Columbia and the Yukon, CKWX rebroadcast on a 10-watt shortwave radio transmitter at 6.08 MHz.
-The license for CKFX was deleted on June 8, 2007, after an extended silence.
+The licence for CKFX was deleted on June 8, 2007, after an extended silence.
 The CKFX call letters are now on an FM radio station in North Bay.

 The shortwave service had been in operation since 1929 and had been inherited from CKFC.
 The shortwave outlet was intended to serve coastal communities that had no existing AM service, in particular Haida Gwaii and upper Vancouver Island.
 A 10-watt transmitter (output power) and new antenna sent the CKFX signal in a north westerly direction.
 CKFX operated in the 49-metre band at 6.08 MHz.